team-sandiego/ohdeer/README.md

 ### Web Application:

 The web application presents the georeferenced points on a layer in Web App Builder.
-The point layer contains 30 random points that were populated with observation data in the same fields as the survey
+For the purposes of the app challenge, the point layer contains 30 random points that were created with a python script and populated with observation data to reflect the same fields as input coming from the Survey123 application.

 The web application includes multiple layers the user can interact with, including:

   #### 1. Earth at Night
-   Visualization of streetlights in Nova Scotia at night time, lamp pole data unavailable
+   Visualization of streetlights in Nova Scotia at night time in order to portray the lack of sufficient light on certain roads that could inhibit the drivers ability to recognize an animal in the road.
+This layer can be overlaid with the incidents map and

   #### 2. Significant Species and Habitat
-   Notable species are deer, as they have been a larger portion of reported vehicle collision incidents on NS highways, based on safety reports available from the Department of Transportation and Infrastructure Renewal
-Some other the species are hard to interpret (ie. “Other Habitat”, “Species at Risk”, “Species of Concern” Aquaculture are also included in the dataset based polygons drawn over water features such as lakes and rivers.
+   Notable species are deer migratory routes, as they have been a larger portion of reported vehicle collision incidents on NS highways, based on safety reports available from the Department of Transportation and Infrastructure Renewal.
+Some of the other species are harder to interpret (ie. “Other Habitat”, “Species at Risk”, “Species of Concern”) are also included in the dataset based polygons drawn over water features such as lakes and rivers.

-  #### 3. Municipalities/Provincial border
+  #### 3. Significant Species Buffer
-   Used to clip significant species and habitats to remain inland, as opposed to bird migration areas offshore that are not extremely relevant to our project
+   A buffer of one kilometre was created around the road network layer where the road intersected with species at risk

+  #### 4. ohDeer Points (Survey123)
+   This layer geographically presents the points inputted by the user of the ohDeer Survey123 application.

+  #### 5. Simulation Points
+   A python script was used to create 30 random points to test the Web App Builder tools.

-  #### 4. Nova Scotia Road Network
+  #### 6. Nova Scotia Major Road Network
-   Using road classes: Trans Canada highway, provincial highways, collector roads, and arterial roads Buffer of 1000m created, intersected buffer with species at risk
+   Represents the different road classes: Trans Canada Highway, provincial highways, collector roads, and arterial roads

 ## Limitations